Alex Lifeson: Other instruments

+Strings

-In addition to acoustic and electric guitars, Lifeson has also played mandola, mandolin and bouzouki on some Rush studio albums, including Test for Echo, Vapor Trails and Snakes & Arrows.
+In addition to acoustic and electric guitars, Lifeson has also played mandola, mandolin, and bouzouki on some Rush studio albums, including Test for Echo, Vapor Trails and Snakes & Arrows.
 For his Victor project and Little Drummer Boy for the Merry Axemas album, he also played bass and programmed synthesizers.

-Electronic instruments
+Electronics

 During live Rush performances, Lifeson used MIDI controllers that enabled him to use his free hands and feet to trigger sounds from digital samplers and synthesizers, without taking his hands off his guitar.
 (Prior to this, Lifeson used Moog Taurus Bass Pedals before they were replaced by Korg MIDI pedals in the 1980s.)
 Lifeson and his bandmates shared a desire to accurately depict songs from their albums when playing live performances.
 Toward this goal, beginning in the late 1980s the band equipped their live performances with a capacious rack of samplers.
 The band members used these samplers in real-time to recreate the sounds of non-traditional instruments, accompaniments, vocal harmonies, and other sound "events" that are familiarly heard on the studio versions of the songs.
 In live performances, the band members shared duties throughout most songs, with each member triggering certain sounds with his available limbs, while playing his primary instrument(s).

 Influence

 Many guitarists have cited Lifeson as an influence, such as Paul Gilbert of Mr. Big, John Petrucci of Dream Theater, Steven Wilson of Porcupine Tree, Jim Martin of Faith No More, Denis "Piggy" D'Amour of Voivod, Parris Mayhew formerly of Cro-Mags, and John Wesley.

 James Hetfield from Metallica named Lifeson one of the best rhythm guitarists of all time.
-Marillion guitarist Steve Rothery has expressed his admiration for Lifeson's "dexterity" as a live performer and described Rush as a "fantastic live band".
+Marillion guitarist Steve Rothery has expressed his admiration for Lifeson's "dexterity" as a live performer; he also described Rush as a "fantastic live band".
 Jazz guitarist Kurt Rosenwinkel, after citing him as an influence, praised his "incredible sound and imagination".